Learning Studio: 200A Elliott Hall

 Barbara Penprase is an Associate Professor of Nursing at Oakland University in Rochester, Michigan.
 She earned a B.S. in Nursing at Oakland University.
 She received a M.S in Nursing, and a Ph.D. in Anthropology , both from Wayne State University.
 Her research focus is on clinical practice and outcome/evaluation of nursing practice.
 Her most recent research centers on empathy and its relationship with compassion fatigue.
 Penprase is a recipient of several significant grants and is well published in her research areas.
 She has received many acknowledgements for her role in teaching and received the Teaching Excellence Award at Oakland University in 2009.
 Prior to beginning her teaching career at Oakland University, Penprase served in many administrative roles, including Vice President of Clinical and Surgical Services at Providence Hospital.
 She has developed numerous programs including Open Heart, Neurotology, Cranialfacial, Chest Pain Center and Gerentology.
 At Oakland University, Penprase was one of the original faculty to develop and implement a completely on-line RN-BSN program.
 This was one of the first RN-BSN on-line programs offered in the U.S. and the first totally on-line program offered at Oakland University.
 She also developed and implemented the Accelerated Second Degree Program at Oakland University and served as the Program Director for over five years.
 She presently administratively oversees the Oakland University Riverview Institute located in Detroit where she serves as the Executive Director.
 This site offers nursing and nursing related programs to underserved populations as well as she works with the surrounding community to improve health behaviors in the population.
 She has developed many collaborative relationships with key businesses in Detroit to facilitate enhancing the opportunities for underserved populations in the Detroit area.

+Application due March 1.
+CETL recognizes and values the strong commitment toward advancing academic leadership among tour talented faculty.
 In order to support department chairs at Oakland University in the complexities of their role, CETL selects an OU faculty member who has previously served as a department chair to serve as a Chair Fellow.
-The CETL Chair Fellow dedicates eight hours a week to facilitate chair-focused university events, assist in developing resources for chairs and mentor individual chairs.
+Each year, one Chair Fellow is selected to share their expertise in academic leadership.
+The CETL Chair Fellow dedicates eight hours a week to facilitate chair-focused university events, assist in developing resources for chairs and mentor individual chairs in exchange for a fall and winter course release.
+Click here to view application details, and email applications to Judy Ableser (firstname.lastname@example.org) by March 1.

 Professor of Sociology and Criminal Justice